Doctor of Nursing Practice degree (DNP) in Advanced Clinical Care

 Eligibility

-• Master's degree transcript(s) documenting a cumulative grade point average of 3.25 on a 4.0-point scale.
+• Master's degree transcript(s) documenting a cumulative grade point average of at least 3.25 on a 4.0-point scale.

 • Two recommendation letters from individuals who can attest to the applicant’s potential to succeed in doctoral study.
 A letter from your employer in a leadership role and graduate professor is preferred.
 The recommendation must address the applicant’s clinical performance, professional acumen, and academic ability.